 Your top restaurants and eateries?

-Experimental – best for sunset cocktails and a vibey dinner.
+– Best for sunset cocktails and a vibey dinner Es torrent

-Es torrent - a seafood restaurant where you can eat, swim and get a massage… all on the beach!
+- A seafood restaurant where you can eat, swim and get a massage… all on the beach!
+Nobu Hotel

 Your favourite beach and poolside destinations?

-Benirras Beach – go here on a Sunday afternoon to watch local hippies playing drums as the sunsets.
+– Go here on a Sunday afternoon to watch local hippies playing drums as the sunsets.
 Strictly BYO so make sure you pack yourself a picnic (and rosé!)
+Sunset ashram

-Sunset Ashram – after a day on the beach Cala Comte head to Sunset Ashram for a sunset cocktail.
+– After a day on the beach Cala Comte head to Sunset Ashram for a sunset cocktail.
+Aiyanna

-Aiyanna – the sister venue to beach club Amante, Aiyanna is more of a boho vibe beach club with a restaurant attached.
+– The sister venue to beach club Amante, Aiyanna is more of a boho vibe beach club with a restaurant attached.

 Where are your favourite spots to dance and have fun?